-Library Employees Inflation 2.50% Salary increases, including inflation 3.50% - 5.35% Investment rate of return (net of pension 7.00% plan investment expense, including infla tion) Mortality Rates 15 % of deaths are assumed to be service related Pre-Retirement RP-2014 Employee Rates to age 80, Health Annuitant Rates to 81 and older projected with Scale BB to 2020; general employees males 95% of rates and females 105% of rates Post-Retirement RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males set forward 3 years and females 1.0% increase compounded from ages 70 to 90 Post-Disablement RP-2014 Disability Life Mortality Table projected with scale BB to 2020; males set forward 2 years, 110% of rates and females 125% of rates
+Library Employees Inflation 2.50% Salary increases, including inflation 3.50% - 5.35% Investment rate of return 6.75%, net of pension plan investment expenses, including inflation Mortality Rates 15 % of deaths are assumed to be service related Pre-Retirement RP-2014 Employee Rates to age 80, Health Annuitant Rates to 81 and older projected with Scale BB to 2020; general employees males 95% of rates and females 105% of rates Post-Retirement RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males set forward 3 years and females 1.0% increase compounded from ages 70 to 90 Post-Disablement RP-2014 Disability Life Mortality Table projected with scale BB to 2020; males set forward 2 years, 110% of rates and females 125% of rates

-Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
-This would provide an assumed investment return rate for U.S. GAAP purposes of slightly more than the assumed 7.0%.
-However, since the difference was minimal and a more conservative 7.0% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 7.0% to simplify preparation of the OPEB liabilities.
+^{} Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
+This would provide an assumed investment return rate for GAAP purposes of slightly more than the assumed 6.75%.
+However, since the difference was minimal, and a more conservative 6.75% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 6.75% to simplify preparation of the OPEB liabilities.

-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
-Changes to the actuarial assumptions as a result of the experience study are as follows:
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Library Employees

-Update mortality table - RP-2014 projected to 2020

 Lowered retirement rates at older ages and extended final

 retirement age from 70 to 75

-Adjusted withdrawal rates to better fit experience at each year

-age and service through 9 years of service
+Adjusted withdrawal rates to better fit experience at each year age and service

-Lowered disability rates

-No change in salary scale

-Note 10 - Health Insurance Credit program - Virginia Retirement System (continued)